Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

         Version 2.0.0
             Rewrite of mod: Added Crystals and Keys.
 YML configuration on entering portals.
 4 Different types of crystals and keys.
             Crystals are Consumable.
 Keys are not.
-TargetPortal compatibility.
+TargetPortal, AnyPortal, TeleportAnything compatibility.
 YML file for each world.
 ServerSynced admin control
         Version 1.6.0
             Added three New Configs: Portal Health, OnlyCreatorCanDeconstruct (  destroy possible), OnlyCreatorCanRename Version 1.5.1